slipstream/SlipStreamServer/ring-container/README.md

 The ring container is packaged in its own RPM package and can be reused for many different micro-services.
-To use this, the micro-service must provide a systemd service file and a defaults file to provide the variables:
+To use this, the micro-service must provide three files:

+ * A systemd service file
+ * A defaults file for the environment
+ * A `log4j.properties` file to configure logging

+Example of all of these files can be found in the RPM package.

+To start the example service, you can do the following once the RPM package has been installed:

 ```
-SLIPSTREAM_RING_CONTAINER_INIT=my.example/app
-SLIPSTREAM_RING_CONTAINER_PORT=1234
+systemctl enable ring-example
+systemctl start ring-example
+systemctl status -l ring-example
 ```

-See the packaged RPM for examples of these files for the simple example micro-service.
+If everything worked correctly, you should be able to see "Ring Example Running!" on the URL: http://localhost:5000.
+There should also be information in the file `/var/log/slipstream/ring-example/ring-example.log`.

 Logging
 -------

 The service assumes that `clojure.tools.logging` will be used with the SLF4J and log4j implementation.
-The package does not provide a `log4j.properties` file.
-This must be provided on the classpath by each micro-service.
+These are included in the dependencies, but the package does not provide a `log4j.properties` for the logging configuration. **This must be provided on the classpath by each micro-service.**

+Note that the `log4j.properties` file in this repository (which is not packaged) suppresses all of the logging output to keep the test output clean.
+If you need the debugging output, change the configuration in this file.